RuyiLi/gif-wasm-codec/README.md

 A WebAssembly library to encode and decode gifs in the browser.

-This project is essentially a wrapper over the [gif crate](https://crates.io/crates/gif) written in Rust,
+This project is essentially a wrapper over the [gif crate](https://crates.io/crates/gif) written in Rust.

 ## Notes

 This project is incomplete - many options exposed by the underlying crate are not configurable.
 However, the default options should be sufficient for most use cases (like in my [image splitter](https://github.com/RuyiLi/image-splitter)).

 Decoding works well and is faster than most JS-only libraries that I've tested.
-Encoding, on the other hand, has not been fully optimized/may have memory issues and until WASM is more mature I don't see it being faster than a pure JS + web workers approach.
+Encoding, on the other hand, has not been fully optimized/may have memory issues, and until WASM is more mature, I don't see it being faster than a pure JS + web workers approach.

 ## Usage